GWTReact/gwt-redux/README.md

 # gwt-redux
 GWT Java bindings for Redux and Redux related projects

+#PLEASE NOTE THIS PROJECT IS NOT CURRENTLY MAINTAINED

+If you are interested in taking over maintenance, please file an issue and I can grant you commit permission

 ## Introduction

 gwt-redux provides Java [GWT](http://www.gwtproject.org/) bindings based on the